mchmarny/knative-ws-example/README.md

 ## Prerequisites

-This sample assumes you already have access to Knative cluster with at least `v0.4` and `kubectl` configured.
+> Note, this sample requires Knative `v0.4` or better

 Additionally, if you are want to build the demo you will need `gcloud` installed.
 See [Installing Google Cloud SDK](https://cloud.google.com/sdk/install)